alephobjects/ohai-kit/README.md

 ## Creating administrator user
-You must then create the administrator user for the OHAI-kit installation by running the following command :
+Before you can start using Ohai-kit, you must first create the administrator user by running the following command :
 `python manage.py createsuperuser`
 Then follow the instructions on screen to create the administrator user for the application.